 Some missions were refuges against human and cultural genocide.
 Kalumburu (former Drysdale River Mission) is admired for its ongoing commitment.
 Established in 1908 as Drysdale River Mission by monks from New Norcia Spanish Benedictine Mission (they moved to the present site at Kalumburu Pool, in 1937).
 Aboriginal people, the monks and nuns built up a self-sustaining community; albeit complicit in state Stolen Generations policy into the 1970s.
 In 1943, it was the site of a World War II airbase, and became an essential part of the North West air effort.
-The mission was bombed in WWII, and a priest and some Aboriginal children were killed.
-The Kalumburu Aboriginal Corporation manages the settlement and the mission is now a historic precinct and museum (of secular and sacred artefacts) watched over by a priest and nuns.
-Anthropological interest has been a steady cross-cultural influence: principally the Frobenius Expedition (1938-39), scholar/monk Dom Theodore Hernandez (1940s), Ian Crawford (WA Museum, 1961-1993 including oral histories) and Kim Ackerman.
+The mission was bombed in WWII, and the Mission Superior, Fr Thomas Gil OSB, and some Aboriginal children were killed.
+The Kalumburu Aboriginal Corporation manages the settlement and the mission is a historic precinct and museum (of secular and sacred artifacts) called Fr S.T.
+Gil Museum, still watched over by a priest and nuns.
+Anthropological interest has been a steady cross-cultural influence: principally the Frobenius Expedition (1938-39), linguistics scholar/monk Dom Theodore Hernandez (1940s), Ian Crawford (WA Museum, 1961-1993 including oral histories) and Kim Ackerman (WA Museum).

 Kira Kiro Artists